 Read our full Belkin BoostCharge MagSafe Wireless Car Charger review

 This extra-long car phone mount is perfect for getting your phone in the prime position for viewing without obstructing your view of the road.
 The doubled-up suction pad means it sticks to the windscreen with ease, however its length means it does tend to wobble a little on uneven surfaces.

-You’ll also get 360 degree ball adjustment which will allow you to find the perfect position and orientation of your screen, holding any smartphone up to 6 inches.
+You also get a 360 degree ball adjustment, which allows you to find the perfect position and orientation of the phone's screen.
+And it will hold any smartphone up to 6 inches.
 Overall, users found this to be a simple yet effective car phone mount.